-Q. I am an existing Irish AIFM.
+Q. I am an existing Irish AIFM with an existing Irish AIF (or Irish UCITS).
 Can I establish a new AIF pending submission of my application for authorisation/registration under the AIFM Regulations?

 A. Yes.
 An existing Irish AIFM may establish a new AIF during the transitional period.
 In this case, the AIF Rulebook will apply to the AIF.
 The AIFM must comply on a best efforts basis.
 The depositary will, pending authorisation of the AIFM, be permitted to comply with the depositary regime applicable to start-up QIAIFs as set out in the Rulebook.
 AIFMs in this situation are advised to pay particular attention to ensuring that their planning towards compliance with the AIFMD takes fully into account the complex compliance challenges they particularly face in achieving best efforts.
-"Start-up AIFMs" refers to the regime applicable to new QIAIFs which have registered AIFMs.
+"Start-up QIAIFs" refers to the regime applicable to new QIAIFs which have registered AIFMs.
 These QIAIFs must appoint an authorised AIFM within two years of their launch date.
 During the start-up period, depositaries of start-up QIAIFs must comply with the AIFMD depositary regime except in relation to depositary liability.

 Q. I am an existing EU AIFM with an existing Irish AIF.
-Can I continue to act for this AIF from 22 July 2013 and establish new sub-funds?
+Can I continue to act for this AIF until I become authorised.
+Can I establish new sub-funds?
 Can I establish a new Irish AIF?

 A. Yes.
 A non-Irish EU AIFM with an existing Irish AIF (or Irish UCITS) may continue to act for that AIF, establish new sub-funds if it is an umbrella fund and establish new Irish AIF under the same conditions as are applied to Irish AIFM.
 Once authorised in its home Member State the Central Bank will expect to receive a passporting notification in accordance with Article 33 of the AIFMD.
+As set out in Question ID 1022 above, AIFM availing of the transitional arrangements under Article 61 of AIFMD, must submit an application for authorisation by 22 July 2014.
+In accordance with Article 8(5) of AIFMD, authorisations should be granted within 3 months of the date of application and no later than 6 months.
+Accordingly, the Central Bank expects that the passport notifications will have been received in most cases by 22